The Fusion of Yoga and Alchemy: A of New Age Revamp

 To put it differently, one stretches hamstrings; the other stretches mortality.

-The Esoteric Ingredient is… Juice?
+The Secret Ingredient is… Juice?

-Both systems, although different in tools and textures, are essentially playing the same cosmic game.
+Both systems, while different in tools and textures, are essentially playing the same cosmic game.
 And they’re not bluffing.
 By the 10th century, treatises were already cross-referencing each other.
 Alchemists like Dharmottara and Vidyānandin weren’t merely interested in making gold—they were creating manuals for divine embodiment.
 Some texts, like Gudhārthadīpikā, even read like meditative IKEA instructions for building a god out of meat and mercury.

 The Path Is Laced with Mercury